 Implementing a new IT system or technology platform, when managed successfully, can deliver huge benefits for an organisation.
-Sky Betting and Gaming, for example, recently cited the impact of investment in its technology and mobile platforms as key drivers behind a 36% rise in revenue from July 2014 to June 2015.
+Sky Betting and Gaming, for example, cited the impact of investment in its technology and mobile platforms as key drivers behind a 36% rise in revenue from July 2014 to June 2015.

 How can you ensure that systems change has a positive impact on your business?
 Getting the selection and procurement process right is crucial.
 We’ve outlined the key steps to help keep your organisation on track.